Meet the Maker - Zuzana Marekova

 Here’s the deal: we do the planning, you do the making.
 Go on, get creative!

-Each month, we design a limited edition craft kit for you.
-It could be macrame, ceramics, book-binding – or something completely different!
+Each month, we design a limited-edition craft kit—whether it's macramé, ceramics, or something completely new!

 Days